FarmDyn/documentation/docs/template/investments__financing_and_cash_flow_definition.md

 ;
 ```

-It can be financed either by equity or by credits, and enters
+Investments can be financed either by equity or by credits, and enters
 accordingly the cash balance definition, *v\_liquid*.
 The cash balance
-is the cash at the end of the last year plus the net cash flow,
+represents the cash at the end of the forgone year plus the net cash flow,
 *v\_netCashFlow*, in the current year plus new credits, *v\_credits*,
 minus fixed household expenditures, *p\_hcon*, and new investments,
 *v\_sumInv*: